Robotics-Club-IIT-BHU/ROS-Specialization-22/week3/Subpart-2/README.md

 ~/catkin_ws $ roslaunch camp visualize.launch
 ```

 Now in gazebo you will see a blue 3 quarter circle.
-This is the laser rays projecting out from the lidar.
+These are the laser rays projecting out from the lidar.

 <p align="center"><img src="https://github.com/san2130/ROS-Specialization-22/blob/main/week3/media/Screenshot%20from%202022-07-16%2003-39-46.png"/><br><br></p>